LordDemecrius83/DDLC-reniOS/README.md

 # DDLC-reniOS
-DDLC on iOS using RenPy and reniOS support files
+DDLC Purist Mod on iOS using RenPy and reniOS support files

-Not working with iOS 13+  on checkra1n,unc0ver and taurine jailbreaks because of 32bit libraries,and Current Releases will not work on Non-jailbroken devices
+Not working with iOS 13+  on checkra1n,unc0ver and taurine jailbreaks because of 32bit libraries --
---
 Confirmed Working on
 --